playcanvas/developer.playcanvas.com/content/ru/tutorials/Using-forces-on-rigid-bodies.md

 }
 ```

 Here a force along the global y-axis is applied to the accessed entity when the user presses the F key via [`applyForce(x, y, z)`][1].
 The point of application of the force vector can also be set.
-[See this documentation][2] for more details.

 ### Impulses